stonepros/stone/doc/releases/firefly.rst

 This is a bugfix release for firefly.
 It fixes a performance regression in librbd, an important CRUSH misbehavior (see below), and several RGW bugs.
-We have also backported support for flock/fcntl locks to ceph-fuse and libcephfs.
+We have also backported support for flock/fcntl locks to stone-fuse and libstonefs.

 We recommend that all Firefly users upgrade.